 Segment Customers and Tailor the Experience to Match Each Group’s Needs

-Knowing who your customers are is necessary if you want a customer-centric strategy.
+Knowing who your customers are is necessary if you want a customer-centric marketing strategy.
 However, it shouldn’t stop there.
 You should group your prospects into relevant categories to create personalized functions based on your understanding of their needs.

 This level of personalized communication will help to connect with their situation and help you deliver on your value propositions.